webix-hub/docs/data/api/refs/ui.property.md

 - api/link/ui.property_content_config.md - the id or node, whose content will be moved to the view
 - api/link/ui.property_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.property_data_config.md - an inline dataset that data to the component will be load from.
-- api/link/ui.property_datafeed_config.md - the url to the data source that the component will use to reload data from
+- api/link/ui.property_datafeed_config.md - the url that the component will use to reload data during binding
 - api/link/ui.property_datatype_config.md - the type of loaded data
-- api/link/ui.property_disabled_config.md - disables item
+- api/link/ui.property_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.property_editvalue_config.md - defines which data item is editable (in case of several data item in the cell/line)
 - api/link/ui.property_editable_config.md - allows/denies editing in the view
 - api/link/ui.property_editaction_config.md - defines the action on which editors will be opened